 Dr Anne Finucane

-Dr Anne Finucane is Marie Curie Research Lead with expertise in development and evaluation of complex interventions to improve quality of life for people with advanced illness; and in service evaluation to improve access to palliative care, particularly using the Key Information Summary (KIS).
-She has taken up a new role as senior research fellow in psychology working on a range of projects including the impact of delirium on patients and families and responses to Covid-19.
+Dr Anne Finucane is Marie Curie Edinburgh Research Lead with expertise in development and evaluation of complex interventions to improve quality of life for people with advanced illness; and in service evaluation to improve access to palliative care, particularly using the Key Information Summary (KIS).
+She is also a Senior Research Fellow in psychology working on a range of projects including the impact of delirium on patients and families and responses to Covid-19.

 Dr Sebastien Moine

 Dr Sebastien Moine is a senior GP academic originally from Paris 13 University.
 He is leading work on early interventions and research around core educational competencies in palliative care in Europe, and death registry research on multimorbidity (in partnership with the French National Institute of Demographic Studies).
 He is a member of the European Association for Palliative Care (EAPC) Board and leads the EAPC Primary Palliative Care Group.
 Sebastien works as a GP in East Lothian.